MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-685-William-D-Ford-Federal-Direct-Loan-Program/subpart-B-Borrower-Provisions/section-685.206.md

 (iv) There will be no other submissions by the borrower or the school to the Secretary, unless the Secretary requests further clarifying information.

-(11) *Written decision.* (i) After considering the borrower's application and all applicable evidence, the Secretary issues a written decision -
+(11) *Written decision.* (i) After considering the borrower's application and all applicable evidence, the Secretary issues a written decision—

 (A) Notifying the borrower and the school of the decision on the borrower defense to repayment;